Aguiar-Dev/Portfolio/ES6_Overview/README.md

 <a name="es6Features"></a>
 ## ES6 Features

-Here I will outline all of the Features in ES6 Standards that can be applied in JavaScript.
+Here I will outline all of the popular features in ES6 Standards that can be applied in JavaScript.
 Each Feature will be defined and then shown an example code snippet.
-For more information on the feature refer to the *[features.js file](./features.js)*.
+For all feature example code refer to the *[features.js file](./features.js)*.

 <a name="let"></a>
 ### Let